 I haven't tried an egg-free bread in this recipe, but I know that Katz and Schar both make gluten-free, egg-free breads.
 A lot of my readers have had great results with Schar bread in gluten-free stuffing recipes, especially with their deli style breads.

 Did you make this gluten-free stuffing recipe?
 Stop back by and let me know what you thought.
+You can leave a starred rating and comment below.
 Also, if you have any questions please leave a comment and I will get back to you.